zzzprojects/learn-orm/tutorials/dynamic-expresso/simple-expressions.md

 # Simple Expressions

-The simple expressions are literals such as integer and real numbers and names of variables.
+The simple expressions are literals such as integer, real numbers and names of variables.

  - You can also combine them into complex expressions by using operators.
  - Operator precedence and associativity determine the order in which the operations in an expression are performed.